STMicroelectronics/STM32CubeWL/README.md

 ## Some middleware libraries are unavailable in this repository

-In this repository, the middleware libraries listed below **along with** the projects (demos, applications, and examples) using them, are **not available** as they (the middleware libraries) are subject to some restrictive license terms requiring the user's approval via a "click thu" procedure.
+In this repository, the middleware libraries listed below **along with** the projects (demos, applications, and examples) using them, are **not available** as they (the middleware libraries) are subject to some restrictive license terms requiring the user's approval via a "click thru" procedure.
 * `./Middlewares/ST/STM32_Key_Management_Services`
 * `./Middlewares/ST/STM32_Secure_Engine`
 * `./Middlewares/Third_Party/Sigfox`